 5. Improve: Find ways to make the design better.

 STEAM also encourages interdisciplinary learning, where lessons incorporate concepts or skills from more than one subject.
 Innovative units embedded in the elementary curriculum teach students this idea from an early age.
 The first grade “Wetography” unit combines science and social studies through lessons about how water works and where you find it on Earth.
-The “Inventors and Innovations” unit in fifth grade brings technology education into the study of Thomas Edison, as students try their hand at creating inventions for people with disabilities.
+The “Inventors and Innovations” unit in fifth grade brings technology education into the study of Thomas Edison, as students try their hand at creating prototypes for inventions that will help people with disabilities.

 “The ultimate goal is for students to use a transdisciplinary approach to problem solving, where they tackle a challenge by pulling from all of their unique experiences and knowledge,” said Dr. Liz McKeaney, Director of curriculum, instruction and assessment for the District.
 “By opening up the walls between the different disciplines, we'll see more truly innovative results.”